ome/omero-documentation/contributing/ci-docs.rst

 	-	* Builds the auto-generated OMERO documentation for review
 		* :term:`OMERO-DEV-merge-docs-autogen`

+The Bio-Formats documentation jobs are described in the :ref:`ci-bio-formats` section.

 The OME Model, OME help and OME Contributing documentation sets are independent of the current OMERO/Bio-Formats version.